grantsrb/cogmtc/README.md

     "model_type": str
         the name of the model class that you wish to use for the training. i.e. "SimpleCNN"
+    "splt_feats": bool
+        effectively creates a separate convolutional network
+        for the language pathway in the NSepLSTM variants.
+        This ensures that the language and policy pathways do not overlap at all.
     "n_lstms": int
         the number of LSTMs to use in the model type.
 This only applies for the NVaryLSTM and NSepLSTM variants.
 In the NVaryLSTM, the